FastDigitalOceanDroplets/VestaCP/README.md

 I consider Vesta THE BEST FREE WEB CONTROL PANEL ever.
 Good for people with no unix experience and much better for the others.

-Combined with the simplicity of DigitalOcean virtual servers, there is no better deal on web hosting.
+Combined with the simplicity of DigitalOcean's virtual servers, there is no better deal on web hosting.

 Currently installing